Netherlands Crypto Tax 2026: Box 3 Deemed Return, the 36% Rate, and the Move to Actual Returns

 - Private crypto is taxed under Box 3 as net wealth, not as realised gains.

-- Deemed-return model: tax on a presumed yield on asset value, 36% on that presumed return in 2026.
+- The deemed-return model taxes a presumed yield on asset value, at 36% on that presumed return in 2026.

-- No traditional capital gains tax in Box 3 — you are taxed whether or not you sold.
+- There is no traditional capital gains tax in Box 3: you are taxed whether or not you sold.

-- Reform to actual returns (capital growth / gains) expected around 2028, with transitional rules.
+- A reform to actual returns (capital growth or gains) is expected around 2028, with transitional rules.

-- Box 1 can apply if activity is business-like (professional trading, mining as enterprise).
+- Box 1 can apply instead if the activity is business-like (professional trading, mining as an enterprise).

 Why "capital gains tax" is the wrong frame